 *Mailed transcripts take longer to receive and process than other methods.
 If possible, AMCAS recommends utilizing the other delivery methods.
 If your registrar has questions, please contact email@example.com.

-The transcript deadline is the date AMCAS must receive all required official transcripts.
-Deadlines for official transcripts to be received by AMCAS are 14 calendar days, or the next business day after a program's deadline if the transcript deadline date falls on a weekend or holiday.
+The transcript deadline is the date the AMCAS program must receive all required official transcripts.
+Deadlines for official transcripts to be received are 14 calendar days, or the next business day after a program's deadline if the transcript deadline date falls on a weekend or holiday.
 Please review AMCAS Participating Medical Schools and Deadlines and Medical School Admission Requirements for school deadlines.

 Transcript Issue/Print Date Requirement

-AMCAS requires that all transcripts must be issued/printed within 14 days before the date AMCAS receives your transcript.
+The AMCAS program requires that all transcripts must be issued/printed within 14 days before the date your transcript is received.
 Please see the example below of an acceptable issue/print date.

 |AMCAS Receipt Date||Acceptable Issue/Print Date|